How to setup the eBay postal rates table including drop shipping.

 Now, the bit I love about guessing the weight and adjusting it to match is we don’t have to wait for suppliers to get back to us, we’re back in control.
-Anyway a bit of a long one this week, but the postal rate tablet is really worth it.
+Anyway a bit of a long one this week, but the eBay postal rate table is really worth it.
 Yes I know it’ll be frustrating but just remember, most of your competitors won’t do it.

 That’s all for this week, please scroll on down, leave me a comment below, until next week, list more, sell more, this is Neil Waterhouse.